Doctoral Development Programme

 - You are also able to take history MA modules appropriate to your area of research and development needs.
 You should contact the Postgraduate Support Manager to discuss availability and to register.
 Find out what MA modules being offered in 2019-20 here.

 - Language modules - please note that places can fill up fast, so we recommend looking at language modules as soon as possible.
 You will find information about languages as part of DDP here and general application information here.
-You should also make sure to complete the DDP application form (currently closed).
+You should also make sure to complete the DDP application form (opens 2 September).
 If you are interested in taking Beginners or Post-Beginners Latin please also let the Postgraduate Support Manager know via email so that we can update them on potential numbers.

 - If you would like to register for a non-history module that is not listed on the DDP webpages you should first get agreement from the module provider and then contact the DDP Admin to register.

 And after that?

-- Keep an electronic portfolio of your training and development throughout your degree.
+- Keep an ePortfolio of your training and development throughout your degree.
 You can use Pebblepad or any alternative system of your choice.

 - After three months meet with your supervisor to discuss your DDP progress so far and make any necessary adjustments